 Choosing an insurance policy for your company or employees is a major step, and one not to take casually.

 Insurance for your business is an essential safety net.
-However, picking the right coverages and policies can be complicated.
+However, picking the right coverage and policies can be complicated.
 Small businesses need to understand the most efficient way to spend their money and get the most protection for their company and employees.

 Employee needs also factor into the discussion.
 Health insurance is important, and a big step for a growing small business.
 It can also be challenging to figure out exactly what suits your team best.
 However, health insurance isn't the only type of insurance businesses need.
 There are various other policies businesses should consider.

 Editor's note: Looking for the right insurance for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.